codingsoo/nlp2rest/rule_extractor/README.md

 ### Command Line Interface (CLI)

-To run the CLI, execute the `nlp2rest.py` script (or whatever your file with the CLI code is named) with the required arguments:
+To run the CLI, execute the `nlp2rest.py` script with the required arguments:

 ```
 python main.py --option [values]